JaakobJ/RepoUpYours/README.md

 For classes [src/main/java/GUI/SendToIMGBB.java](https://github.com/JaakobJ/RepoUpYours/blob/master/src/main/java/GUI/SendToIMGBB.java) and [src/main/java/GUI/SendToSite.java](https://github.com/JaakobJ/RepoUpYours/blob/master/src/main/java/GUI/SendToSite.java) [Unirest](http://kong.github.io/unirest-java/) is needed.

+You can test the GUI when specifying a folder (in the Settings) that contains a video file.

 This application wasn't intended to be developed in GitHub.
 I used IntelliJ and uploaded everything to here.